SPECIFIC HEAT CAPACITY

 Materials with a high heat capacity will release lots of heat energy when cooling down from a higher to a lower temperature.

 The specific heat capacity (SHC) of a substance is the amount of energy required to change the temperature of one kilogram of the substance by one degree Celsius.
+This is a way of quantifying an increase or decrease in a material's thermal energy store.

 The amount of energy stored in or released from a system as its temperature changes can be calculated using this equation.

-Other specific heat capacity values (J/kgoc): aluminium 902, copper 385,
+Other specific heat capacity values (J/kgoC): aluminium 902, copper 385,

 2. How to measure the specific heat capacity of a substance